Important factors to consider in residence planning

 Situated on the Balkan Peninsula in Southeastern Europe, Montenegro is known for its magnificent and unparalleled natural beauty.
 Montenegro boasts untouched expansive peaks, shimmering lakes, and a 629,000-strong population that is known for its warm hospitality.
 The majestic Mount Lovćen is the heart of the country and the enchanting Adriatic Coast spans 273 km, is indented with pristine sandy beaches, and features the elite Porto Montenegro, one of Europe’s increasingly popular luxury destinations.
 This natural harbor is home to superyachts, helicopter fleets, exquisite properties, and lavish nightclubs.

 Nearby lies the medieval town of Kotor, a UNESCO World Heritage Site where the mountainous landscape frames the Venetian, Austrian, and baroque-style buildings.
 Tourism is the biggest driver of this safe and stable country’s economy, and Montenegro frequently ranks as one of the world’s prime tourist destinations.

 Emerging as a sovereign state in 2006, the young Balkan country of Montenegro is a member of NATO and is also an official candidate country for EU membership.
 The World Bank classifies Montenegro as one of the fastest-growing Balkan economies, and the nation is quickly establishing itself as a key strategic destination for some of the world’s most important industries.

-The Montenegrin passport ranks 45th on the Henley Passport Index, providing its holders with visa-free access to 123 destinations worldwide, including Russia, Turkey, Hong Kong, Singapore, the UAE, and the countries in Europe’s Schengen Area.
-The official language is Montenegrin, while Albanian, Bosnian, and Croatian are also spoken.
+The Montenegrin passport ranks 46th on the Henley Passport Index, providing its holders with visa-free or visa-on-arrival access to 124 destinations worldwide, including Hong Kong, Russia, Singapore, Turkey, the UAE, and the countries in Europe’s Schengen Area.
+The official language is Montenegrin, while Serbian, Bosnian, and Croatian are also spoken.
 The official currency is the euro.